LEARNAcademy/Assessments-2018/Week-2.md

  //Googled Answer

+ With var
+ Variables declared with var do not have block scope.
+Variables introduced with a block are scoped to the containing function or script, and the effects of setting them persist beyond the block itself.
+In other words, block statements do not introduce a scope.
+Although "standalone" blocks are valid syntax, you do not want to use standalone blocks in JavaScript, because they don't do what you think they do, if you think they do anything like such blocks in C or Java.

+ With let and const
+By contrast, identifiers declared with let and const do have block scope.
+They aren't hoisted.
+Repeated declarations will result in an error.

  #### 7. What is front end development?
 Can you identify any tools/skills that are uniquely required of front end developers?